Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Improving the Efficiency of SSAT via Latent Clustering-Based Data Reduction

 A larger value of $\ell_{\mathrm{PC}}(\bm{x})$ suggests that $\bm{x}$ is more likely to be closer to the model's decision boundary.
 As we've explained in Section \ref{sec:lcs}, the prediction confidence of a neural network classifier can be an unreliable estimator.
 Therefore, we propose alternative guidance losses using more robust latent clustering-based approaches.
 Based on different clustering techniques, we again introduce two possible variants.

 \shortersection{LCG-KM} For LCG-KM, we first obtain the latent embeddings of all the labeled data with respect to the intermediate model, namely $\{\bm{z} = h_{\hat{\theta}}(\bm{x}): \bm{x}\in\mathcal{S}_l \}$, and then apply k-means clustering algorithm to partition the embeddings into $k$ clusters.
-Note that this step is different from LCS-KM, because we now do not pre-generate the unlabeled dataset.
-Let $\{\bm{\mu}_1, \bm{\mu}_2, \ldots, \bm{\mu}_k\}$ denote the centroids corresponding to the $k$ returned clusters.
-We define the guidance loss as:
+Note that this step differs from LCS-KM, as we no longer pre-generate the unlabeled dataset.
+Formally, let $\{\bm{\mu}_1, \bm{\mu}_2, \ldots, \bm{\mu}_k\}$ denote the centroids corresponding to the $k$ returned clusters, then we define the guidance loss for LCG-KM as:

 where $d_1(\bm{x}; h_{\hat\theta}) = \min_{j\in[k]} \|h_{\hat{\theta}}(\bm{x}) - \bm{\mu}_j \|_2$ denotes the Euclidean distance between the latent embeddings of $\bm{x}$ and the closest centroid, $d_2(\bm{x}; h_{\hat\theta}) = \min_{j\in[k], j\neq j_1} \|h_{\hat{\theta}}(\bm{x}) - \bm{\mu}_j \|_2$ is the second smallest distance, and $j_1$ stands for the index of the closest centroid.
 By definition, we know $\ell_{\mathrm{KM}}(\bm{x})$ is always non-negative, and a smaller value of $\ell_{\mathrm{KM}}(\bm{x})$ indicates that the input $\bm{x}$ is more likely to be a boundary-adjacent point.